mincong-h/algorithm-princeton/README.md

 elementary data structures, sorting, and searching algorithms.
 Part II focuses on graph- and string-processing algorithms.

-All my assignments have score of 100 percent, so feel free to read them if you need any inspiration.
+This codebase only covers the Part I. However, all my assignments have score of 100 percent, so feel free to read them if you need any inspiration.

 Assignment | Name | Score
 :--- | :--- | ---